IDL

 HDF-EOS2 C API, those who are familiar with the HDF-EOS2 library can easily learn

-are equivalent to GDopen
+EOS_GD_READFIELD are equivalent to GDopen, GDattach and GDreadfield,

 respectively.